katuneko/nogue/docs/Tech/Architecture.md

 - Runtime env var: `CONTENT_ROOT` (default: `content/`).
 - Build step copies `CONTENT_ROOT` to `game/content/` (or symlinks it) for Unity `StreamingAssets` consumption.
 - Events are authored in `content/events/*.yaml` and merged into `content/events.yaml` by `tools/ContentTools/merge_events.py` (generated file; do not edit).
+  - The tool also emits `content/events.json` for runtime loading.

 ## Director Implementation (MVP)